apache/yunikorn-site/docs/user_guide/queue_config.md

 A limit object is a complex configuration object.
 It defines one limit for a set of users and or groups.
-Multiple independent limits can be set as part of one `limits` entry on a queue or partition.
+Multiple independent limits can be set as part of one `limits` entry on a queue.
 Users and or groups that are not part of the limit setting will not be limited.

 A sample limits entry: